World Premiere Performances

 How Can You Provide Your Answers?

 We encourage you to be creative in whatever way possible.
 This can include, but is not limited to: musical score, graphic art, spoken word, paintings, short films, poetry, animation, a simple Tweet or Facebook post, or anything else that inspires you.
-We encourage submissions from people of all artistic skill levels--regardless of your training or background, if you are living or working in the Mid-Market/Tenderloin area, or simply concerned with its future, we want to hear your ideas.
+We encourage submissions from people of all artistic skill levels--regardless of your training or background, if you are living or working in the Central Market/Tenderloin area, or simply concerned with its future, we want to hear your ideas.

 The ultimate goal of #SFPublicCanvas is to foster a dialogue both online and in person.
 Therefore, we're asking participants to submit their work via social media, creating a public forum where members of the community can engage with one another, offering their reactions, ideas, and support.